-R CODES REPLACE REMAIN R CODES Volume 1, Clause 4.1 replaces Clause 5.1.2 C2.1 and C2.2 of the R Codes Volume 1.
+R CODES REPLACE REMAIN Clauses 5.1.2 C2.3 and C2.4 of the R Codes Volume 1 remain and apply.
+Deemed to Comply The primary and secondary street entrack is as per Clause 5.1.2 of the R Codes K CODES Volume 1, Clause 4.1 replaces Clause 5.1.2 C2.1 and C2.2 of the R Codes Volume 1.
 Clauses 5.1.2 C2.3 and C2.4 of the R Codes Volume 1 remain and apply.
 Local Housing Objectives Deemed to Comply P4.1.1 Development which incorporates design elements that reduce the impact of building bulk.
-C4.1.1 Volume 1.
+C4.1.1 The primary and secondary street setback is as per Clause 5.1.2 of the R Codes Volume 1.
 P4.1.2 Development which maximises natural light access, natural ventilation, internal and external privacy.
 C4.1.2 Primary and secondary street setback for the third storey and above must incorporate articulation and the use of varying colours and materials which minimise the bulk and scale of the building on the streetscape.
-P4.1.3 Setbacks that facilitate the provision of deep soil areas and canopy coverage. scale of the building on the streetscape.
+P4.1.3 Setbacks that facilitate the provision of deep soil areas and canopy coverage. scale of the building of the streetscape.
 P4.1.4 Development which activates and addresses rights of way.